HavSav-Duckian/OperaGX-Discord-Promo-Gen/README.md

 ## Overview

-This Python script allows you to generate discord promo links.
+This Python script allows you to generate discord promo links in macOS.
 It utilizes threading for concurrent generation, and you have the option to use proxies to avoid rate limits.

 ## Features

 - Multi-threaded promo code generation
 - Proxy support to bypass rate limits
 - User-friendly console interface
+- Works on macOS

 ## How to Use